 Work at a nursery or garden center.

 If you love plants and being outdoors, working in a garden center or nursery could be a great option.
-Your tasks might include helping customers, watering plants, doing some landscape work, and more.
+Your tasks might include helping customers, watering plants, doing some landscape work, landscape architect, and more.
 Working in a garden center doesn’t necessarily require a lot of training, and this is a great option for both teens and adults.

-Be part of a yacht crew.
+Be part of a yacht crew as one of the outdoor careers in demand.

 I’ve only been around boats for around one year, but one thing I have learned is that people are always looking for help on their boats.
 In fact, just last week I was asked if I wanted to join a mega yacht and sail all over the world.
 And, that wasn’t the first time – Wes has delivered two sailing catamarans for a total of around 4,000 miles (that doesn’t even include our boat), and we’ve been offered crew jobs on several other occasions.